dmartzol/dxfmaps/README.md

 ## Acknowledgments

-*  Made with data from Natural Earth, using the maps for countries and states/provinces.
+*  Built using data from Natural Earth, using the maps for countries and states/provinces.